 MRCI also developed a Welfare to Work program and a program performance evaluation system to ensure we were effectively meeting the expectations of our consumers.

 In 1993, the Minnesota Association of Rehabilitation Facilities recognized MRCI by giving us the “Outstanding Rehabilitation Facility award.

 In 1997, the Mankato Area Chamber of Commerce inducted MRCI into the Mankato Area Business Hall of Fame.

 Growth and change continued into the 2000s: new locations included Rosemount and another in Mankato (East Park).

 In 2011, Quality Products, our own candy company, was added to provide work for our clients.
 After fulfilling its purpose, Quality Products was sold in 2018.

 Seeing a need to help clients transition from school or home to a work environment, the Bridge to the Future and Track to Success programs were launched.

-Today, MRCI is the 7th largest nonprofit human service organization in the state.
-With a staff of more than 425, we empower more than 4,000 clients.
+Today, MRCI is the 7th largest nonprofit organization in the State of Minnesota.
+With a staff of 438, we empower 5,227 clients.